-Here we are today on the 2nd Day of 5 Days of Spring Veggies and I also have a cookbook review for you.
-The cookbook is Raw Essence, and has recipes that are a part of a growing movement of raw vegan cuisine that is eco-friendly.
+Here we are today on the 2nd Day of 5 Days of Spring Veggies, with Zucchini Tagliatelle from Raw Essence.
+The cookbook Raw Essence has recipes that are a part of a growing movement of raw vegan cuisine that is eco-friendly.
 This cuisine is not where I will be heading but I am not a nay sayer and love to learn more about all types of diets.
 The cookbook itself is filled with wonderful photography and delicious looking recipes and lots of really good informational snippets.

 If you are new to this type of diet and want to explore it more this cookbook would be very helpful in meeting all your nutritional needs.
 If you are a more advanced cook this cookbook also offers gorgeous plating and serving ideas.